The idea: make our region the leader in student-centered education.

 Our most significant investments to encourage the spread of student-centered learning are partnerships with intermediaries that build the capacity of schools in our region to individualize education.

-We’ve partnered with 2Revolutions on the School Design for Individualized Learning program since 2017.
-This is a design experience for educators who want to reimagine the purpose and structure of school.
+The School Design for Student-Centered Learning is an education design experience for educators who want to reimagine the purpose and structure of school.
 The program prepares educators to develop individualized learning plans that meet the unique needs and potential of all students.
 Participants may also get funding for implementation.

-We have partnerships with five other intermediaries that help build the capacity of schools in our region to provide individualized learning: EdVisions, NACA Inspired Schools Network, Black Hills Specialized Services – TIE, University of Notre Dame, and the Lindsay Unified School District.
+We have partnerships with six other intermediaries that help build the capacity of schools in our region to provide individualized learning: KnowledgeWorks, EdVisions, NACA Inspired Schools Network, Black Hills Specialized Services – TIE, University of Notre Dame, and the Lindsay Unified School District.

 Check out other grantees related to student-centered learning.